-Travel is not generally acceptable grounds for seeking Special Consideration during exam periods, and off-campus arrangements are only possible for students enrolled as Online & Distance Learning (ODL).
+Travel is not generally acceptable grounds for seeking Special Consideration during exam periods, and off-campus arrangements are only possible for students enrolled as Online & Distance Learning (ODL) for all courses.

 Students should never book flights, trips or events during the formal exam period.
 If you do so, you do so at your own risk.
 The final exam timetable is published 4 weeks prior to main semester exam periods, but if your examination is rescheduled for any reason, you still have an obligation to attend.